mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## [1] 168
 ```

 To make `substitute` just a little bit more confusing—because why not—it works slightly different inside functions.
-In the global scope, we do not substitute variables with their values
+In the global scope, we do not substitute variables with their values.

 ```r